-The development of our wholesale business is also a priority for us in fiscal 2019, but we are taking a slow and steady approach to its rollout.
+Contributing to our total sales during the second quarter of fiscal 2019 was an increase of \$2.7 million from our wholesale business.
+We are pleased with the steady progress we are making with this new business, with total sales for the first six months of fiscal 2019 of \$5.1 million.
 It is important for us to ensure that we are building a strong infrastructure and financial discipline for this segment of our business.
 We believe that this business will be a strong complement to our retail business and will provide us an opportunity to expand our customer base.